wildfish/crispy-forms-gds/docs/cookbook/basics/changing_label_sizes.rst

 1. Globally, for every field on a form.
 2. Locally, for any field on a case-by-case basis.

-To set the labels size globally, set the `field_label_size` attribute on the ``FormHelper`` class when you define the layout for a form: ::
+To set the labels size globally, set the `label_size` attribute on the ``FormHelper`` class when you define the layout for a form: ::

     from django import forms